 - For a dairy free version, swap in dairy free butter and vegan cream cheese.

-- I haven’t tested a gluten free version of this cake recipe, but most of my cakes can be made gluten free.
-I would recommend using a 1:1 substitute of gluten free flour.
+- I haven’t tested a gluten free version of this cake recipe.
+Most of my cakes can be made gluten free using a 1:1 gluten free flour.

 - Add cinnamon swirl in the middle!
 Use the ingredients and instructions from my cinnamon swirl banana bread.